 It’s been an extremely hectic start to the year what with launching our two newest consultants last week as well as talking to potential franchisees, and dealing with any queries/problems from current franchise partners.
 I’ve also found some time for making plans for 2020 which I’m feeling excited and positive about.

-I have also been reflecting this morning on the month I had in December.
+I have also been reflecting on the month I had in December.
 And actually, now I think about it, it was ridiculous.
 I was reasonably busy with work, but actually where December goes bonkers for me is everything else.

-I take it massively for granted now, as I’ve been working for myself for nine years, but the ability to arrange my diary around all the extra commitments there are at Christmas time is absolutely invaluable, and it does me no harm at all to remind myself of that, and be thankful for the way self-employment makes the rest of my life so much more doable!
+I take it massively for granted now, as I’ve been working for myself for 11+ years, but the ability to arrange my diary around all the extra commitments there are at Christmas time is absolutely invaluable, and it does me no harm at all to remind myself of that, and be thankful for the way self-employment makes the rest of my life so much more doable!